Nissan

 2017 Nissan GT R

-CarHunch analysed 300 real MOT records for the 2017 Nissan GT R. This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+CarHunch analysed 300 real MOT records for the 2017 Nissan GT R. Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2017 Nissan GT-R is exceptionally reliable for its age and type, with a 95.9% first-time MOT pass rate that sits 16 percentage points above the UK average—and dangerous defects are rare at just 4.7% of the cohort.
 This is a specialist supercar, not a family runabout, so you'd expect higher maintenance costs and stricter owner discipline.